-Remote employees barely have time offs as their working hours are seldom ever set unlike a nine-to-five employee who works in the office.
+Remote employees barely have time offs as their working hours are seldom ever set, unlike a nine-to-five employee who works in the office.

-Remote workers work a whole extra day every month as compared to those working in-office. -Nicholas Bloom, Stanford University
+Remote workers work a whole extra day every month as compared to those working in-office.- Nicholas Bloom, Stanford University

-Considering those organizations which divide their work progress in terms of sprints, remote workers can be given perks of one short workweek every month if they are compliant on their deadlines.
+Considering those organizations which divide their work progress in terms of sprints, remote workers can be given perks of one short workweek every month if they are compliant with their deadlines.
 This would encourage better results from someone working from home and already exhausting more efforts by saving up on commute, long lunch breaks and chit-chats.

 11. Sabbatical on Tenurial Achievements